Hoyasumii/bee-movie/README.md

 About work?
 I don't know.

-I want to do my part for The Hive, but I can't do it the way th
+I want to do my part for The Hive, but I can't do it the way the